emory-qtm/capstone-neighborhoodnexus-publicneeddashboard/README.md

 # Project Partners

-# Intended Use of this Project
+# Intended Use of Project

 If you are interested in learning about what people in the Georgia. are demanding for or are passionate about helping non-technical audiences keep track of up-to-date information on public sentiments, then this project is right for you!
 This repo is designed for Python users who want to build an interactive real-time data reporting dashboard on the most popular social issues in the Atlanta metropolitan area, such as housing, healthcare, and employment.